fliphess/forky/README.md

 - [ ] trigger module that updates seen data
 - [ ] .seen <user> module that gets the last seen data from database
 - [ ] listener module that auto logout all parted/quitted/left
-- [ ] replace origin with django model
+- [ ] replace Origin class with django model
 - [ ] auto ban on join
-- [ ] Last seen field in user model
+- [ ] Update last seen field in user model

 ### Django frontend